EduCreative/EduSync-Student-Record-Management-VerBase/README.md

 - **Fee Reminders:** Send in-app notifications to parents and students for outstanding fee challans.

 #### 📊 **Reporting & Analytics**
 - **Interactive Dashboards:** Each role gets a customized dashboard with key statistics.
-Admin and Owner dashboards feature **interactive charts** with drill-down capabilities to explore data like fee status and attendance.
+Admin and Owner dashboards feature **interactive charts** with drill-down capabilities, including a visually engaging **Diverging Bar Chart** for a clear comparison of student gender distribution across classes.
 - **Versatile Charting:** Toggle between **Line** and **Bar** chart views for better financial analysis.
 - **Comprehensive Reporting Suite:** A dedicated reports section to generate, view, and print critical documents:
   - **Financial Reports:** Fee Collection and Fee Defaulter reports.